Noach: 40 day quarantine

+Possible inclusion of cain in the purge

 Reading in Genesis 7:4 that God said, "every living substance (yekum) that I have made will I blot out," Rabbi Abin taught that this included the one who rose up (yakam) against his brother—Cain.
 Rabbi Levi said in the name of Resh Lakish that God kept Cain's judgment in suspense until the Flood and then God swept Cain away.
 And thus, Rabbi Levi read Genesis 7:23 to say, "And He blotted out every one that had arisen."

 A midrash read the words "And Noah did all that the Lord commanded him," in Genesis 7:5 narrowly to refer to the taking in of the animals, beasts, and birds.